Jump Out: Release

 Jump Outs lead single, "The Whole World Is Free", was released on November 12, 2024.
 On December 24, 2024, a version of Jump Out was leaked, which led to OsamaSon revising the track list.
 He initially intended for Jump Out to be released on February 14, 2025, however the entire album was leaked on Telegram and Discord in late January, which then spread to other parts of the Internet.
 This aborted plans of a rollout, prompting the album to be reconfigured another time and released early January 24, 2025, through Atlantic Records and Motion Music.
 After its release, the album's mixing quality received criticism, to which OsamaSon confirmed that the album would receive updated mixing.
-It peaked at number 151 on the Billboard 200 chart dated February 8; it is his first album to appear on the chart.
+Additionally, in an interview with Vivian Medithi of The Fader, OsamaSon had intentions of adding Nettspend onto the album, but the plan failed as according to OsamaSon, Nettspend "fell asleep in the studio" during recording sessions.
+Commercially, Jump Out peaked at number 151 on the Billboard 200 chart dated February 8; it is his first album to appear on the chart.
 A tour to support Jump Out began in March 2025.
 "Ref" received a music video directed by Walker Andrews on April 28.